-Figure 1.
+Figure 2.
 The GUSTO Vision is to connect the many trails and trail systems around Santa Fe into a unified system.

 Quadrant" area, with over three more miles of direct connections east, west, and south.
+Also includes bike-specific jump parks and separate motocross and recreational ATV tracks.

 - Winsor National Recreational Trail and associated SFNF trails, including the Chamisa, Borrego, Big Tesuque, Rio en Medio, and many more higher-altitude forest trails extending north and northeast into the Pecos Wilderness. - Caja del Rio: SFNF unit west of Santa Fe, above and just east of the Rio Grande, with extensive dirt roads and a handful of narrow trails descending volcanic escarpments to the Rio Grande, Santa Fe River, or Cañada Ancha.
-Along with adjoining BLM land, the Caja del Rio has unique geological features relating to past volcanic activity and includes or abuts historic routes of El Camino Real de Tierra Adentro, the pre-1937 Route 66, and the "Chili Line" railroad. - Arroyo Hondo Open Space Trails: Roughly three miles of natural-surface multi-use trails in County Open Space just southeast of Santa Fe, offering views of distant landscapes, a historic pueblo, and natural beauty of the Arroyo Hondo as it leaves the Sangre de Cristo Mountains. - The Rail Trail and Spur Trail: Wide, soft-surface trails built by Santa Fe County south of the City.
+Along with adjoining Bureau of Land Management (BLM) land, the Caja del Rio has unique geological features relating to past volcanic activity and includes or abuts historic routes of El Camino Real de Tierra Adentro, the pre-1937 Route 66, and the "Chili Line" railroad. - Arroyo Hondo Open Space Trails: Roughly three miles of natural-surface multi-use trails in County open space just southeast of Santa Fe, offering views of distant landscapes, a historic pueblo, and natural beauty of the Arroyo Hondo as it leaves the Sangre de Cristo Mountains. - The Rail Trail and Spur Trail: Wide, soft-surface trails built by Santa Fe County south of the City.
 The Rail Trail is a "rail-with-trail" along an active rail line.
 The County's portion extends the City's 3.5-mile, paved Rail Trail south of I-25 by about ten miles, from Rabbit Rd. through Eldorado and toward Lamy.
 It is connected to the Rancho Viejo Subdivision and the Santa Fe Community College via the three-mile Spur Trail. - Galisteo Basin Preserve Trails: A growing network of over 28 miles of natural-surface multi-use trails established by the Commonweal Conservancy, which is in the process of donating easements to the County and the Santa Fe Conservation Trust.